-A third driver is UCaaS where an SBC is used in a similar manner as a SIP trunking service.
+A third driver is UCaaS, where an SBC is used in a similar manner as a SIP trunking service.
 Another application is connecting remote employees so they can use softphones and deskphones outside of the enterprise network.
 The primary use case is to eliminate the need for a separate VPN appliance when deskphones are used at remote offices or employees' homes, with the SBC taking care of enterprise border traversal.
 However, most of the time people use softphones and VPN software and buy VPN appliances for the few high-value employees that need them.
-In addition, many IP phones have VPN support built-in, diminishing the need for VPN appliances or SBCs. eSBC market at \$123 million in 3Q20 Enterprise SBCs are mainstream items in developed markets that have healthy SIP trunking and UCaaS or CCaaS availability.
-In 3Q20, revenue was \$122.5 million, down by 3% YoY from 3Q19, with 7.9 million sessions shipped, up by 4% YoY.
+In addition, many IP phones have VPN support built-in, diminishing the need for VPN appliances or SBCs. eSBC market at \$123 million in CY20 Enterprise SBCs are mainstream items in developed markets that have healthy SIP trunking and UCaaS or CCaaS availability.
+In 4Q20, revenue was \$110.2 million, down by 22% YoY from 4Q19, with 7.6 million sessions shipped, down by 3% YoY.
 The YoY weakness is largely attributed to Huawei discontinuing products in this area and no competitors filling that gap.
-The average revenue per session was \$16, down by 4% from 3Q19, which also impacted revenue growth in the quarter.
+The average revenue per session was \$14.53, down by 19% from 4Q19, which also affected revenue growth in the quarter.
+In CY20, revenue was \$475.7 million, down by 9.7% YoY from CY19, and 30.5 million sessions shipped, increasing by 6% YoY.
+Average revenue per session was \$15.60, down by 14% YoY.
 SBCs are affected by the growth in SIP trunking and the migration of businesses to IP PBXs, UC, and UCaaS.
 The number-one pull for SBCs is SIP trunking.
 In Omdia's September 2020 SIP Trunking and eSBC Strategies North American Enterprise Survey, the top reasons respondents had not deployed SIP trunking were satisfaction with existing voice services and security and reliability concerns.
 If there are no measurable or perceived benefits businesses will stick with what they have.
-Omdia expects the enterprise SBC market to grow only slightly over the coming years.
-The average annual revenue growth between CY19 and CY24 is 2%, with CY24 revenue reaching \$592 million.
-Session growth has a 9% CAGR, growing to 44 million sessions in CY24.
+Omdia expects the enterprise SBC market to grow slightly over the coming years.
+The average annual revenue growth between CY20 and CY25 is 7%, with CY25 revenue reaching \$682 million.
+Session growth has a 11.5% CAGR, growing to 52.5 million sessions in CY25.

-Source: Omdia Oracle led enterprise SBC market in 3Q20 There are providers that supply shipment and/or revenue data under non-disclosure agreements, but Omdia reports on the vendors whose revenue share we can show.
+Source: Omdia Oracle led the enterprise SBC market in CY20 There are providers that supply shipment and/or revenue data under non-disclosure agreements, but Omdia reports on the vendors whose revenue share we can show.
 At the end of 2019, Huawei exited the market, leaving an opening for a change in leadership.
-In 3Q20, Oracle took the lead with a 17.1% revenue share, followed by AudioCodes with 16.6%.
-Cisco and Ingate (market share not shown) rounded out the top four vendors in the quarter.
+In 2020, Oracle led the eSBC market for the full year capturing 18.1% revenue share, ahead of AudioCodes, which had 17.9% share.
+Cisco and Ingate (market share not shown) rounded out the top four vendors for the year.
 Oracle has consistently been a leading vendor in the eSBC market establishing a position years ago and is still considered a technology and market leader in the space by businesses worldwide.
 Vendors are benefitting from increased demand related to COVID-19 as businesses move services to the cloud.
 The market is highly fragmented, but fewer than seven vendors account for the majority of sales.